By Rhonda Mann, Tufts Medical Center Staff

 Each year more than one million children under the age of six are exposed to poison – and most of the time it happens right in their own home.
 While some of the culprits may be well known, others can be surprising, according to experts.

-“The typical age we see here are two to four year olds who get into things and simply don’t know any better,” says Lynne Karlson, MD, Chief of General Pediatrics and Adolescent Medicine at Floating Hospital for Children at Tufts Medical Center.
+“The typical age we see here are two to four year olds who get into things and simply don’t know any better,” says Lynne Karlson, MD, Chief of General Pediatrics and Adolescent Medicine at Tufts Children's Hospital at Tufts Medical Center.
 “And more often than not, what they are getting in to is a prescription drug bottle.”

 Even though prescription medications should have child-proof caps, they are not always fastened properly after each use.
 In fact in 2014, according to the American Association of Poison Control Centers, nine percent of poisonings in children under six were due to the ingestion of pain medication that was left within reach.
 The website points out that poisoning is now the leading cause of injury death, surpassing motor vehicle traffic deaths, due to drug poisoning deaths.